MoOx/phenomic/__tests__/README.md

 See `src/**/__tests__/*.js` for unit tests.

-Tests here need to be run with a valid `test-boilerplate` folder.
+Tests here need to be run with a valid `test-phenomic-theme-base` folder.